Expert dental care in Thailand, coordinated for you

 Yes.
 Our partner oral surgeons are board-certified specialists who perform surgical extractions daily.
 They work from dedicated oral surgery suites with cone-beam CT, piezoelectric instruments, and full sedation capabilities.
 Sterilisation and infection-control protocols match international standards.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Ensure imaging is reviewed before the procedure.
-Follow post-operative instructions strictly — avoiding straws, smoking, and vigorous rinsing prevents dry socket.
+Follow post-operative instructions strictly: avoiding straws, smoking, and vigorous rinsing prevents dry socket.
 Take antibiotics as prescribed.
 Attend the follow-up appointment before travelling home.

 When Should You Contact Your Surgeon?